Edith Kanakaʻole

-Edith Kenao Kanakaʻole (born Edith Ke'kuhikuhiipu'uoneonaali'iokohala Kenao, October 30, 1913 – October 3, 1979) was a Hawaiian dancer, chanter, teacher, and kumu hula.
-Born in Honomu, Hawaii in 1913, she was taught hula from a young age, and dropped out of her formal schooling before completing middle school.
-She began to compose traditional Hawaiian music in 1946, choreographing hula to accompany many of her chants, and founded Halau o Kekuhi in 1953.
-In the 1970s, she taught Hawaiian studies and the Hawaiian language at Hawaiʻi Community College and later the University of Hawaiʻi at Hilo, where she worked until her death in 1979.
+Edith Kenao Kanakaʻole (born Edith Kekuhikuhipuʻuoneonāaliʻiōkohala Kenao, October 30, 1913 – October 3, 1979) was a Hawaiian dancer, chanter, teacher, and kumu hula.
+Born in Honomū, Hawaiʻi in 1913, she was taught hula from a young age, and dropped out of her formal schooling before completing middle school.
+She began to compose traditional Hawaiian music in 1946, choreographing hula to accompany many of her chants, and founded Hālau O Kekuhi in 1953.
+In the 1970s, she taught Hawaiian studies and language at Hawaiʻi Community College and later the University of Hawaiʻi at Hilo, where she worked until her death in 1979.

 Early life

-Edith Kenao Kanakaʻole was born Edith Ke'kuhikuhiipu'uoneonaali'iokohala Kenao on October 30, 1913, in Honomu, on the Hāmākua coast of Hawaii.
-Her mother, Mary Keliikuewa Ahiena, was her first hula teacher; she later studied with famous dancer Akoni Mika.
+Edith Kenao Kanakaʻole was born Edith Kekuhikuhipuʻuoneonāaliʻiōkohala Kenao on October 30, 1913, in Honomū, on the Hāmākua coast of Hawaiʻi.
+She was one of 12 children of Mary Keliikuewa Ahiena and John Kanaeleolualakaʻikenao.
 Kanakaʻole did not finish middle school, later joking that her formal education ended at "seventh grade and a half".
+In an interview with PBS released posthumously, she recalled subsistence fishing with her family as a child.

-On January 21, 1933, Edith Kenao married Luka Kanakaʻole; the couple would have six children including Nalani Kanaka‘ole and Pualani Kanaka‘ole Kanahele.
+Kanakaʻole's father played various instruments including the harp, violin, and guitar.
+Her mother was a hula teacher and began instructing her from a young age; she later studied under Akoni Mika.

 Kanakaʻole was among the first Hawaiian homesteaders to move to Keaukaha, which was established in 1924.
+On January 21, 1933, she married Luka Kanakaʻole; the couple would have six children including Nalani Kanakaʻole and Pualani Kanakaʻole Kanahele.